- Learning at Yale

 Yes.
-Transfer applicants must take the ACT Plus Writing or the SAT Reasoning Test.
+Transfer applicants must take the ACT Plus Writing or the SAT.
 Yale will not consider an application without scores from at least one of these tests.
 The only exception is for students from countries where these tests are not offered (such as the People’s Republic of China and Iran).

 Yes.
 Financial aid is solely based on financial need.
 For more information, please visit our Financial Aid page.

 Given the large number of applications we receive, the Admissions Office is unable to individually acknowledge receipt of your application.
-Please login to the Common Application website to confirm that you have successfully submitted your Transfer Common Application, Transfer Yale Supplement and some form of Payment or Fee Waiver Request to Yale.
+Please login to the Common Application website to confirm that you have successfully submitted your Transfer Common Application and some form of Payment or Fee Waiver Request to Yale.
 After you login, click on the "My Colleges" tab and then click on "Yale University."
-If you have successfully submitted these three items, you should see the following information as shown in the screen shot below:
+If you have successfully submitted these two items, then we have received your application.